stella-kang/SnackTyper/README.md

 ## Bonus Features
 Some anticipated updates include:
 - Increase the timer for higher-level rounds for allow for elongated playability
-- Adding optional background music, with the ability to pause/play and adjust volume
+- Include optional background music, with the ability to adjust volume
 - Add animation to indicate when a strike was incurred or an incorrect word has been submitted

 ## Music